ntuanb/blog/_posts/2017-12-01-travel-and-work.md

 # Motivation

 ### Atmosphere
 Working at home for a week was bad for mentality and motivation.
-This was changed by a visit to library or cafe once a day, especially after lunch to the end of the day.
+Visting the library or cafe once a day, especially after lunch kept things fresh.

 ### Routine
-Keeping a consistant routine was important to not stress the body, escpecially because I was in a different country with different weather, food etc.
+Keeping a consistant routine was important to not stress the body, escpecially because of the quick changes that occurred on a daily basis: weather, food etc.

 # Accomodation
 A good desk and internet is important.